.

 No. It does not matter what caused the alcohol to be in your breath.

-My high reading was because I did not eat any food all day.
+My reading was high because I did not eat any food all day.
 Will this help?

 How do you win a drink driving case?